nguyenhuutukhtn/flutter_cors_image/README.md

 2. If that fails on web platforms, automatically fall back to using an HTML img tag
 3. On native platforms, fall back to using `ExtendedImage` for additional compatibility

-**New in v0.1.7**: Enhanced error handling with reload and "open in new tab" buttons, plus full internationalization support.
+**New in v0.2.0**: Widget-based error handling with customizable error, reload, and open URL widgets.
+HTML errors now callback to Flutter for consistent UI across platforms.

 ### 2. ProxyNetworkImage (Recommended for CORS issues)